idbrii/vim-mergetool/readme.md

 ### Layout

-`vim-mergetool` defaults to two vertical splits layout with `MERGED` file on the left, and `remote` revision on the right. `MERGED` file is processed according to `g:mergetool_prefer_revision` setting as described above.
+`vim-mergetool` defaults to two vertical splits layout with `MERGED` file on the left and `remote` revision on the right. `MERGED` file is processed according to `g:mergetool_prefer_revision` setting as described above.

 ```vim
 " (m) - for working tree version of MERGED file